 - 3 Tablespoons Cold water

-In a large bowl, mix together the sugar and butter until smooth.
+In a large bowl, mix together the sugar and margarine until smooth.
 Add in the vanilla and mix again.

 In a separate bowl, mix the flour and cinnamon together.
-Then add it to the bowl with the butter mixture.
+Then add it to the bowl with the margarine mixture.

 Mix with a spoon until it starts to stick together, then use your hands to press it into a dough.
 Cover the dough and place it in the fridge for 30 minutes.